Suppose I were to say that the American legal system is a criminal organization. The usual response would be that this is a crazy accusation.

 Now, suppose I were to point out that it is standard practice for American lawyers to advise their clients to lie under oath in certain circumstances.
 I expect that this would still generally be perceived as a heterodox, emotionally overwrought, and perhaps hysterical conspiracy theory.

 Then, suppose I were to further clarify that people accepting a plea bargain are expected to affirm under oath that no one made threats or promises to induce them to plead guilty, and that the American criminal justice system is heavily reliant on plea bargains.
-This might be conceded as literally true, but with the proviso that since everyone does it, I shouldn't use extreme language like "lie" and "fraud."
+This might be conceded as a literally true claim, but with the proviso that since everyone does it, I shouldn't use extreme language like "lie" and "fraud" to describe that behavior.

 This isn't about lawyers - some cases in other fields: Continue reading